mathiasbader/aminos/Readme.md

 The project is licensed under the [MIT License](LICENSE).

 ## Contact
-For questions concerning the project, please contact [Mathias Bader](mailto:mail@mathiasbader.de)
+For questions concerning the project, please contact [Mathias Bader](mailto:mail@mathiasbader.de).